ujw0l/sentiment-analysis-with-tensorflowjs/readme.txt

 = Why can't I write more than 100 words ? =

 The model I am using (the only one I can find) for machine learning can only analyse 100 words at a time, if they develop other model I will update it in future.
+For now you can use multiple block with each paragraph less than 100 words.

 == Screenshots ==
 1. Gutenberg Block